Make matching pajamas for the whole family and bags to gift them in with this easy sewing tutorial.

 Start by placing your legs right sides together and sewing the rise lines.

 Fold your pants so that the two seams you just sewed are one right on top of the other.
 Match up your inseams, then sew both in one long seam.

-Sew short ends of the waistband together to form a loop.
-Line this seam up with the center back, and pin your waistband around the top of your pants.
-Stitch in place.
+Sew short ends of the waistband together to form a loop, then line this seam up with the center back.
+Pin your waistband around the top of your pants and then stitch it in place.

 Iron the other edge of the waistband under slightly, then pin it so it barely covers the seam joining the waistband to the pants.

 Stitch right next to the waistband edge to secure it in place, leaving an opening to insert elastic.

 Insert your elastic using a bodkin or a safety pin.

 Sew your elastic into a loop and sew the opening closed.

 The next step is to fold the cuffs right sides together, matching the short edges.
 Then you stitch this edge to form a loop.
 Place each cuff right sides together over a pant leg, matching the seam with the pant inseam.
 Stitch.

 Next, just like you did with the waistband, fold the raw edge of the cuff a little to the wrong side and press.
 Then fold this edge to cover the seam attaching the cuff to the leg, and stitch again.